Feedback may be hard to deal with, but it is essential in so many ways.

 But you have to know where to look for feedback.
 And you have to be able to distinguish between the feedback that cripples you and the feedback that helps you grow.

-Most people are not qualified enough to give you the feedback you need.
-Most people will give you useless advice.
+Most people are not qualified enough to give you the feedback you need the most.

 1. Playing safe with your writing